By: Heather Keys

 11. Banff, Alberta, Canada

-- Banff National Park: The hot springs you’ll find here are tucked away in Banff National Park, a UNESCO World Heritage site that’s a perfect mix of geothermal marvel and wilderness.
-It’s the perfect setting for your wellness escape.
+• Banff National Park: The hot springs you’ll find here are tucked away in Banff National Park, a UNESCO World Heritage site that’s a perfect mix of geothermal marvel and wilderness.

-- Banff Upper Hot Springs: This hot spring, rich with minerals and naturally heated, is the star attraction.
-You can relax in the outdoor pool, open all year round, while taking in panoramic views of the Alpine landscape.
+• Banff Upper Hot Springs: This hot spring, rich with minerals and naturally heated, is the star attraction.
+You can relax in the outdoor pool, open all year round, while taking in amazing views of the mountainous landscape.

 The warm waters at Banff Upper Hot Springs are believed to soothe your body, ease muscle tension, and improve circulation.
 Paired with the serenity of the Canadian Rockies, it’s an incredibly tranquil experience.
 Pair your visit to Banff with activities like hiking, wildlife watching, and scenic drives in the National Park!